fullstackedorg/docs/privacy-policy.md

 ## Data collection, use and disclosure

-FullStacked and FullStacked Editor do not collect, use or disclose any personal or user data to his own advantage.
+FullStacked and the FullStacked Editor do not collect, use or disclose any personal or user data to its own advantage.
 Our Policy disclaims all responsibilities for the collection, use and disclosure of data directed by the execution of code not included in the FullStacked Editor source files available in the [public repository hosted on GitHub](https://github.com/fullstackedorg/editor).